 We may use leverage to the extent permitted by the 1940 Act.
 We are permitted to obtain leverage using any form of financial leverage instruments, including funds borrowed from banks or other financial institutions, margin facilities, notes or preferred stock and leverage attributable to reverse repurchase agreements or similar transactions.
 Since the completion of our IPO, we have incurred leverage in an amount of approximately 51.6% of our net assets (as determined immediately before the leverage is incurred), including through the issuance of the Series A Term Preferred Stock in March and April of 2019 and the issuance of our 6.60% Series B Term Preferred Stock due 2023 (the "Series B Term Preferred Stock") in November of 2020.
 We currently anticipate incurring leverage in an amount of approximately 50% of our net assets (i.e., \$0.50 of leverage for every \$1 of equity) over the next twelve months of operations.
-With respect to senior securities representing indebtedness (i.e., borrowing or deemed borrowing), other than temporary borrowings as defined under the 1940 Act, we are required to have an asset coverage ratio of at least 300%, as measured at the time of borrowing and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness.
-With respect to senior securities that are stocks (i.e., shares of preferred stock, including our Series A Term Preferred Stock and calculated as the ratio of our total assets of preferred stock and calculated as the ratio of our total assets (less all liabilities and indebtedness (less all liabilities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness.
-With respect to senior securities that are stocks (i.e., shares of preferred stock, including our Series A Term Preferred Stock and calculated as the ratio of our total assets (less all lia
+With respect to senior securities representing indebtedness (i.e., borrowing or deemed borrowing), other than temporary borrowings as defined under the 1940 Act, we are required to have an asset coverage ratio of at least 300%, as measured at the time of borrowing and calculated as the ratio of our total assets (less all liabilities and indebtedness.
+With respect to senior securities that are stocks (i.e., shares of preferred stock, including our Series A Term Preferred Stock and Series B Term Preferred Stock), we are required to have an asset coverage ratio of at least 200%, as measured at the time of the issuance of any such shares of preferred stock and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness plus the aggregate liquidation preference of any outstanding shares of preferred stock.
+See "Description of Capital Structure - Preferred Stock."